 In 2013 a decision was made to return once again to the home ‘Leoforos’ ground.
 The previous symbolic return to the ground in 1989 was cited by the club as an attempt once again to reinvigorate the emotive ties of fans to the club.
 Crowds at the Olympic Stadium were often sparse inside a huge arena that was shared with AEK.
 In addition, main rivals Olympiakos were enjoying yearly success in the Champions League and its home stadium was the best in the country for noise.

-While ownership of the Panathinaikos Stadium is not a straightforward issue, the club have by right of historical association free ‘right of use’.
+While ownership of the Panathinaikos Stadium is not a straightforward issue, the club has by right of historical association free ‘right of use’.
 The football club, assisted by its many fans, have gradually refurbished the team’s main ground since 2013.
 The main objectives have been to increase capacity and offer fans an atmospheric ground according to club history and the needs of UEFA competition.

 Despite the lack of title success and being starved of Champions League football in 2016 Panathinaikos revealed plans for the renovation of the team’s traditional home ground.
 These plans include new stands and corporate suites, restaurants and wider commercial spaces.
 In addition – and tellingly for the murals that surround Gate 13 – there will be a new multi-media interactive outer shell for the stadium.

-As you may expect the news came as a shock to many aware of the troubles in Greece.
+As you may expect the news came as a shock to much aware of the troubles in Greece.
 Funding arrangements for the new ground are said to include crowd-funding attempts, state subsidies and even a naming rights issue.
 But the total cost estimation of the renovation is around €15m euro which raised more than a few eyebrows.

 Many against the development have suggested that the present football arena is too small for anything bigger capacity wise and that the current capacity meets all supporter needs.
 Moreover, given the current footballing condition of Panathinaikos (and the wider conditions in the Greek professional soccer league) the lack of people attending football suggests any plans should be totally shelved.